IBM-Cloud/terraform-provider-ibm/examples/ibm-cloudant-database/modules/instance/README.md

 # IBM Cloud Cloudant - Terraform Module

-This is a collection of modules that make it easier to provision cloudant instance and assign service prolicy , create primary & disaster recovery database:
+This is a collection of modules that make it easier to provision cloudant instance and assign service prolicy, create a database:
 * [instance](modules/instance)
 * [service-policy](modules/service-policy)
 * [database](modules/database)